How Bad Is Identity Theft? Is It Serious?

 If a criminal steals your Social Security number, name, and birthdate, they can file for taxes under your name.

 Scammers will report bogus income and claim fraudulent benefits to get a massive refund.
 Then, when you go to file your taxes, your legitimate return gets flagged as fraudulent.
-In 2020, the Internal Revenue Service (IRS) flagged 5.2 million tax returns as fraudulent.
+In 2021, the Internal Revenue Service (IRS) identified $2.2 billion in tax fraud [*].

 Not only does this damage your standing with the IRS, but it can also impact your eligibility for funds from the Social Security Administration (SSA).